conda/governance/CODE_OF_CONDUCT.md

 * All conda Organization events will have specific, named Code of Conduct contacts for the events.
 * The names and contact mechanisms for the Code of Conduct representatives will be clearly and frequently communicated to event participants.

+## CoC Representatives

+Every conda Organization associated event will have named CoC Committee members or *CoC representatives* that are the first point of contact for that event.
+Who these people are will be clearly and frequently communicated to event participants.
+CoC representatives are used when there are no committee members participating in the event.

+## Live Events: Reporting and Actions
-At conda Organization events, Code of Conduct representatives will attempt to gather and write down [information](#what-to-include-in-a-report) from anyone making a verbal report at a live event.
+At conda Organization events, Code of Conduct committee members or representatives will attempt to gather and write down [information](#what-to-include-in-a-report) from anyone making a verbal report at a live event.
 Recording the details in writing is exceedingly important in order for us to effectively respond to reports.
 If event staff write down a report taken verbally, then the person making the report will be asked to review the written report for accuracy.

 For reports made during live events, or in any situation where urgent action is needed: